leebyron/ecmascript-reverse-iterable/README.md

 > This property is new, added in 22.1.5.2

-The initial value of the @@reverseIterator property is the same function as the initial value of the **ArrayIteratorPrototype.reverse** property.
+The initial value of the @@reverseIterator property is the same function as the initial value of the **ArrayIteratorPrototype.reversed** property.